Print version

 Lower level

-- lower level accommodates two artists in this shared space
+- lower level accommodates up to 2 tenants in shared open plan space

 - there are no space partitions